HTXEN/Temperature-API/README.md

 You are more than welcome to make a pull request!

 ## How to setup
-Firstly you need a api account on htxen.dk, and it need to be in accecs level 5 ore heigher
+First, you must have an api account on htxen.dk, and it must be in accecs level 5 or higher!!!